How to use this website

 Correlated Transcriptional Components

 Finally, the gene expression pattern of a transcriptional component can be compared to that of others.
-In this way, correlated transcriptional components can be found in the datasets from other databases.
-To this end, select a database in the dropdown menu and subsequently choose a transcriptional component from this database to browse through.
-Highly correlated components are interesting, as it extends findings from one gene expression database to others, meaning that the patterns found are independent of the measurement platform.
-Furthermore, by comparing components from patient tissue databases to the cell line compendia (CCLE or GDSC), one might be able to find a cell line that contains a certain gene expression pattern also found in a tumor subtype.
+In this way, correlated metabolic transcriptional components can be found in the datasets from other datasets.
+To this end, select a dataset in the dropdown menu and subsequently choose a metabolic transcriptional component from this dataset to browse through.
+Highly correlated components are interesting, as it extends findings from one gene expression dataset to others, meaning that the patterns found are independent of the measurement platform.
+Furthermore, by comparing components from patient tissue datasets to the cell line compendia (CCLE or GDSC), one might be able to find a cell line that contains a certain gene expression pattern also found in a tumor subtype.